Crafting a high converting landing page is not for the faint of heart.

 So why is it so challenging to find a definitive answer as to what makes a page?

-Because landing pages have so many differentiating factors.
+Because landing pages that convert have so many differentiating factors.

 Landing pages are as different as the people looking at them.
 Each one has a different call to action to drive, a different reader in mind, a different product or service to offer, and a different niche to address.